secretstartups/handbook/sites/handbook/source/handbook/legal/readmes/rashmichachra.index.html.md

 ## Rashmi's README

 *This page, like me, is a WIP.
 I'm practicing our value of 👣 iteration.
 I welcome all feedback!
-Click here to see my [LinkedIn](http://linkedin.com/in/rashmi-chachra-b73b11)*
+Click here to see my [LinkedIn](http://linkedin.com/in/rashmi-chachra-b73b11).*

 ## Rashmi Pronunciation Hint
-A pronunciation hint for `Rashmi`: It’s like when I try to hurry you along and you say: `Rush me don’t rush me.` Easier than it looks right?
+A pronunciation hint for `Rashmi`: It’s like when I try to hurry you along and you say: `Rush me don’t rush me.` Easier than it looks, right?

-##My Job
+## My Job
 My job is to work with teams across the GitLab landscape on corporate and securities topics.
 That means I work on, among other matters: (a) acquisitions the company may desire to make; (b) matters related to the company’s stock; (c) external and internal communications; and (d) strategic projects.
 I also work on corporate governance matters which means that I work with GitLab’s Board of Directors and matters related to GitLab’s direct and indirect subsidiaries.

 ## How I Work